objhaz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 1: script to display a confused smily
-Task 3: script to display the content of the /etc/passwd file Task 3: script to display the content of /etc/passwd and /etc/hosts
+Task 3: script to display the content of the /etc/passwd file Task 3: script to display the content of /etc/passwd and /etc/hosts Task 4: script to display the last 10 lines
+Task 5: script to display the first 10 lines of /etc/hosts